Bala-Logesh/Application-Tracking-System/Improvements.md

 *6. Data Persistence:*
    - The application ensures that board configurations, columns, updates, and user data are securely stored in a database for long-term accessibility.

+*6. Application reminders:*
+   - The application has a feature to save application links as reminders and get reminder email on the date specified by the user.

 These enhancements provide users with a highly adaptable job tracker and project management system, enabling them to tailor boards, columns, and updates to align with their specific needs.
 The drag-and-drop feature and dynamic column creation significantly enhance the user experience, making the tracking of tasks and jobs more efficient and interactive.